 My SAS series is based around four Special Forces heroes from the same unit.

-The July winner of my book draw competition was Dena in Western Australia who chose Mr Irresistible.
+The July winner of my book draw competition was Carol in Claremont, OK who chose Here Comes The Groom.
 Missed out?
 Try again here.

 "For romance that is delicious and thrilling, welcome to the world of Karina Bliss."